This post may contain affiliate links. Please read our disclosure policy.

 Coconut Pancakes

-Be careful not to overbeat the pancake batter, lumps are fine.
-This is a very thick batter and the pancakes will thin out as they cook on the griddle.
-Stir in the coconut and the macadamia nuts, if desired.
+Be careful not to overbeat the pancake batter; lumps in the batter are absolutely fine when making pancakes.
+This is a very thick batter, and the pancakes will thin out as they cook on the griddle.

 Fruit Pancakes